iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 - Creation of a preview audio file that has fade-in and fade-out similar to official files
 - Per-arrangement custom audio files
 - Multi-part tone descriptions with some extra options to select from
+- Possibility to easily build a version of the project where the tuning is changed using a pitch shift pedal

-### Features of the Toolkit Not Available in the DLC Builder
+### Features of the Toolkit Not Available in DLC Builder

 - Console platform support
 - Support for Rocksmith 1